linneasandsjo/pinpoint/README.md

 # 📍 PinPoint
-*A personal SwiftUI side project built alongside my ICT engineering studies*
+*An iOS app for discovering places, saving favorites, and exploring curated lists from friends.*

 ## Overview
-**PinPoint** is a side project alongside my ICT engineering studies at LTH**.
+**PinPoint** is a side project alongside my ICT engineering studies.
 I wanted to challenge myself with a project that combines **interaction design**,
 **mobile app development**, and **real-time data**, while also being genuinely useful
 in everyday life.

 The result is an iOS app that helps users explore and keep track of meaningful places.
+Currently under active development — planned for release in May 2026.

 ---